sacctSection: Slurm Commands (1)

 jobs not currently running.

-- Job is awaiting resource allocation.
-Note for a job to be selected in this state it must have "EligibleTime" in the requested time interval or different from "Unknown".
+NOTE: Note for a job to be selected in the PENDING state it must have "EligibleTime" in the requested time interval or different from "Unknown".
 The "EligibleTime" is displayed by the "scontrol show job" command.
 For example jobs submitted with the "--hold" option will have "EligibleTime=Unknown" as they are pending indefinitely.

 - -S, --starttime